The top road cycling tips for beginners to get you riding your bike today

 Whatever your proportions are, a bike fit makes riding your bike feel comfortable and more like a natural extension of your body.

-Go ride.
-Find a bike-only path so you can focus on cycling, away from traffic.
+So you can focus on riding your bike away from traffic.

 And if you’re riding your bike alone, you’ll find cycling alone tips here.